-The Law Offices of Shawn B. Hamp, P.C. is proud to announce that partner Virginia Crews has been selected by the Mohave County Bar Association to be the recipient of the 2001 Frank X. Gordon award.
+The Hamp Law Offices are proud to announce that partner Virginia Crews has been selected by the Mohave County Bar Association to be the recipient of the 2001 Frank X. Gordon award.

 The award is named after Frank X. Gordon Jr. (January 9, 1929 – January 6, 2020) who was a Justice of the Supreme Court of Arizona from 1975, to February 1992.
 He served as Chief Justice from January 1987 to December 1992.

 He was an associate with the law firm of Gordon and Gordon in Kingman, Arizona from 1954 to 1962, and became a judge of the Superior Court of Mohave County in 1962.
 He served in that office until his appointment to the Arizona Supreme Court in 1975.
 In 1990, Gordon received an American Bar Association Pro Bono Publico Award for his efforts on behalf of the poor through his stewardship of the Volunteer Lawyers Program of Phoenix